Setting Up KVM VMR Machine Images

-Once KVM is installed, the easiest way to create virtual machines is through the Virtual Machine Manager application.
+Once KVM is installed, the easiest way to create a virtual machine (VM) is with the Virtual Machine Manager application.

 - Launch the Virtual Machine Manager application.

-- Then import the QCOW2 file into Virtual Machine Manager.
+- Then import the QCOW2 file into the Virtual Machine Manager.
 This will create a new VM image for the VMR.

 - Select the creation icon on the left of the menu.
 This will open up the New VM wizard.
-In Step 1, enter an appropriate name for your Solace VMR VM, and select Import Existing Disk Image.
+Enter an appropriate name for your Solace VMR VM and select Import Existing Disk Image.
 Then click Forward.

-- In Step 2, select the QCOW2 file, leave the OS Type and Version as “Generic”, then click Forward.
+- Select the QCOW2 file, leave the OS Type and Version as “Generic”, then click Forward.

-- In Step 3, configure the Memory and CPUs for the VM, then click Forward.
+- Configure the Memory and CPUs for the VM, then click Forward.

-The amount of memory and CPUs configured can affect the number of client connections to the VMR that can be made.
+The amount of memory and CPUs configured can affect the number of client connections that can be made to the VMR .
 A minimum of 4 GiB of RAM and 2 CPUs is required for all VMR editions.
-For Evaluation and Enterprise editions, this enables a maximum of 1,000 client connections; if you increase the resources to at least 12 GiB of RAM and four CPUs, a maximum of 10,000 client connections can be made.
+For Evaluation and Enterprise editions, this enables a maximum of 1,000 client connections; if you increase the resources to at least 12 GiB of RAM and 4 CPUs, a maximum of 10,000 client connections can be made.
 Increasing RAM to at least 28 GiB and provisioning 8 CPUs allows a maximum of 100,000 client connections.

 For Community editions, a maximum of 100 client connections are permitted even if you provision more resources than the minimum system requirements.

-- In Step 4, confirm two things: first, select “Customize configuration before install”; second, select Advanced Options and make sure the network interface is correct.
-This example uses “MacVTap bridge” which is a recommended option.
+- Confirm that “Customize configuration before install” has been checked and that the network interface is correct by selecting Advanced Options (this example uses “MacVTap bridge”, which is a recommended option).
 Then click Finish.